leanprover-community/mathlib4/docs/metaprogramming/00_foundations.md

 The statements that the inference rules talk about are sometimes called __judgements__.
 For example, in Lean, the main judgements are `Γ ⊢ s : α` for expressions `s` and `α`, and also a 'definitional equality judgement' `Γ ⊢ s ≡ t : α`.
 What does the `Γ` do? `Γ` is called a __context__ and consists of an ordered list of typed variables that are in scope.
 You need to include context for variables, for example if `x` is a variable, then `x : Nat` is not generally true but depends on the type of `x`.
 So the judgement for typing variables looks like `(Γ, (x : α)) ⊢ x : α`.

 [Mario Carneiro's master's thesis](https://github.com/digama0/lean-type-theory/releases/download/v0.21/main.pdf) contains the definitions for the foundations of Lean 3.
+You can also read about this in https://leanprover.github.io/lean4/doc/deptypes.html and  https://leanprover.github.io/lean4/doc/expressions.html#axioms

 Now we have specified the type theory, we need to write a computer program which will be able to construct elements of this type theory and perform reductions on them.